Bdmilken/Multiplication_Bingo/README.md

 # Multiplication Bingo

 This repository contains a command-line script that prints a 12x12 multiplication table and a small Flask web app that displays the same table in the browser.
-The web page also generates a random number between 1 and 144 each time you click the "Next Number" button.
+The web page generates a random number between 1 and 144, and a new one is drawn whenever you correctly select the matching product on the board.
+When you get a match, the message "Correct!" briefly appears before the next number shows up.

 To win the bingo game you must mark a complete line of twelve correct cells in a row, horizontally, vertically or diagonally.